Kia has a problem: It can't build the Telluride fast enough

 James Bell, director of communications for Kia, said he has heard this story on a weekly basis.
 “This is the most (Kia) could turn out, and it can’t be built somewhere else,” Bell said.

-When the Telluride debuted in February 2019, Kia set an annual production capacity of 60,000 Tellurides at its only U.S. production facility in West Point, Georgia, where certain trims of the Sorento and Optima are made as well..
+When the Telluride debuted in February 2019, Kia set an annual production capacity of 60,000 Tellurides at its only U.S. production facility in West Point, Georgia, where certain trims of the Sorento and Optima are made as well.

 2020 Kia Telluride